Pension Planning

 Introduction

-This is why so many British expats structure their retirement around the UAE.
 But the absence of tax does not mean the absence of planning.
-The way you access your pension in the first place, how you sequence the PCLS (Pension Commencement Lump Sum), and whether you transfer to a QROPS or keep your UK pension locked in the UK all determine the long-term flexibility and tax efficiency of your retirement income.
+The way you access your pension in the first place, the timing of the PCLS decision, whether you obtain an HMRC NT code to prevent PAYE withholding, and your emerging exposure to UK Inheritance Tax under the Long-Term Resident rules all determine the long-term flexibility and tax efficiency of your retirement income.

 What This Article Helps You Understand

-• Why the UAE imposes 0% tax on all pension income, including UK pensions
+• Why the UAE imposes 0% tax on all pension income, including UK pensions, and how the personal income tax exemption protects you

-• When QROPS transfers from UK to UAE-based schemes make sense
+• When QROPS transfers from UK to UAE-based schemes make sense, and the typical cost and inflexibility issues

 How UK Pensions Are Structured